Widespread Amphibian Declines Linked To Climate Change By New Study

 Researchers have discovered a key link between the global decline of amphibian populations and climate change, according to a study published by Wiley Online.
-The researchers used the thermal mismatch hypothesis to test species interactions between parasites and host amphibians to reveal how those interactions are altered by changing temperatures, then matched those results to global climate data to find a strong correlation suggesting that climate change is a prevailing factor in high amphibian mortality rates.
+The researchers used the thermal mismatch hypothesis to test species’ interactions between parasites and host amphibians to reveal how those interactions are altered by changing temperatures, then matched those results to global climate data to find a strong correlation suggesting that climate change is a prevailing factor in high amphibian mortality rates.

 The thermal mismatch hypothesis is a biological principle that states that host species adapted for warmer or cooler temperatures are more vulnerable to climate change as they become more susceptible to parasitic diseases as temperatures change.

 To test the hypothesis, the research team conducted experiments with a critically endangered frog that was bred in captivity in their lab.
 The Atelopus zeteki prefers cooler temperatures, but despite its endangered status is a relatively hardy species.
 In a series of experiments, the researchers exposed the frogs to the pathogenic chytrid fungus in various temperature environments.
-In accordance with the thermal mismatch hypothesis, it was found that mortality rates were highest when the two species were at their greatest temperature mismatch, in this case high temperatures that supported the fungus and had the greatest negative effect on the frogs.
-At the preferred cooler temperatures, the frogs were not susceptible to the fungus, but became increasingly more vulnerable as temperatures increased.
+In accordance with the thermal mismatch hypothesis, it was found that mortality rates were highest when the two species were at their greatest temperature mismatch.
+In this case, high temperatures that supported the fungus had the greatest negative effect on the frogs.
+At the preferred cooler temperatures, the frogs were not susceptible to the fungus but became increasingly more vulnerable as temperatures increased.

 New report – global vertebrate populations (mammals, birds, reptiles, amphibians, fish) declined 60% from 1970-2014 https://t.co/Ptc5sldXGU